‘Little People, Big World’: Amy Roloff Visits Boyfriend’s Family, Fans Criticize Her Teeth

 “Judge not lest you be judged,” said shellyannwest.
 “And just curious, why follow someone if all you want to do is ridicule them.”

 Over at Facebook, one follower suggested that Amy should use some teeth whitener.
-When the follower was called out, she explained that she was only offering friendly advice and not tying to ridicule Amy.
+When the follower was called out, she explained that she was only offering friendly advice and not trying to ridicule Amy.
 She said she noticed the reality star’s teeth before and that she only wants Amy to look better since she’s on TV and has a boyfriend.